 In the 2020 House elections, 18 of the 30 women endorsed by Elise Stefanik's E-PAC were elected.

-On January 6, 2021, after a mob of pro-Trump supporters stormed the U.S. Capitol, Elise Stefanik condemned the violence but rejected the idea that Trump was at fault and voted against accepting Pennsylvania's electoral votes in the 2020 election.
+After a mob of pro-Trump supporters stormed the U.S. Capitol on January 6, 2021, Stefanik condemned the violence but rejected the idea that Trump was at fault.
+She voted against accepting Pennsylvania's electoral votes.

-On February 25, 2021, Elise Stefanik voted against the Equality Act, despite having supported the same legislation during the previous Congress.
+Stefanik voted against the Equality Act on February 25, 2021, despite having supported the same legislation during the previous Congress.

-In May 2021, Elise Stefanik called Donald Trump the "strongest supporter of any president when it comes to standing up for the Constitution".
+In May 2021, Stefanik called Trump the "strongest supporter of any president when it comes to standing up for the Constitution".

-On May 19, 2021, Elise Stefanik and other House Republican leaders voted against establishing a January 6 commission to investigate the January 6 United States Capitol attack.
+On May 19, 2021, Elise Stefanik voted against establishing a January 6 commission to investigate the January 6 United States Capitol attack.

-On July 29, 2021, Elise Stefanik tweeted "FIRE FAUCI!" in opposition to federal COVID-19 vaccine mandates for private employers.
+On July 29, 2021, Elise Stefanik tweeted "FIRE FAUCI!" opposing federal COVID-19 vaccine mandates for private employers.

 In August 2021, Elise Stefanik endorsed George Santos's campaign for U.S. representative from New York's 3rd district.

-Although she had previously supported DACA, Elise Stefanik voted against the DREAM Act in 2021.
+Although she had previously supported DACA, Stefanik voted against the DREAM Act in 2021.

-In 2021, Elise Stefanik became the chair of the House Republican Conference.
+In 2021, Elise Stefanik became chair of the House Republican Conference.

-In May 2022, Elise Stefanik held a fundraiser for George Santos, which raised over $100,000 for his campaign.
+In May 2022, Elise Stefanik held a fundraiser for George Santos that raised over $100,000, supporting his campaign for U.S. representative.

 After the 2022 elections, Elise Stefanik was reelected as conference chair, defeating Byron Donalds.

-As of 2022, Matthew Manda works as the manager of public affairs for the National Shooting Sports Foundation.
+As of 2022, Matthew Manda, Elise Stefanik's husband, is the manager of public affairs for the National Shooting Sports Foundation, a firearms manufacturers' trade association.

-During the 2022 United States infant formula shortage, Elise Stefanik criticized the Biden administration for supplying baby formula to undocumented immigrants, claiming that Biden was prioritizing immigrants over American citizens.
-Stefanik accused the Democrats of collaborating with "pedo grifters" in implementing this policy.
+During the 2022 United States infant formula shortage, Stefanik criticized the Biden administration for supplying baby formula to undocumented immigrants, claiming that Biden was prioritizing immigrants over American citizens.

-In 2022, Elise Stefanik endorsed Carl Paladino in the election for New York's 23rd congressional district, actively campaigning for him despite his controversial remarks.
+In 2022, Elise Stefanik endorsed Carl Paladino in the election for New York's 23rd congressional district, supporting him against Nick Langworthy despite Paladino's controversial remarks.
+Stefanik actively campaigned for Paladino, even after he called for the execution of Attorney General Merrick Garland.

-In 2022, Elise Stefanik supported Republican congressman Markwayne Mullin's resolutions to remove Trump's impeachments from the Congressional Record.
+In 2022, Republican congressman Markwayne Mullin introduced resolutions to remove Trump's impeachments from the Congressional Record.
+This received support from Stefanik.

 On June 22, 2023, Elise Stefanik and Congresswoman Marjorie Taylor Greene introduced a pair of resolutions to expunge Trump's impeachments.

-In August 2023, it was reported that Elise Stefanik, along with Rep. Henry Cuellar and Jake LaTurner, was enrolled in the master's in defense and strategic studies program at the Naval War College.
+As of August 2023, Elise Stefanik is enrolled in the master's in defense and strategic studies program at the Naval War College.

-In December 2023, Elise Stefanik voted against expelling George Santos from the House of Representatives, expressing concerns about due process.
+In December 2023, Elise Stefanik voted against expelling George Santos from the House of Representatives, citing concerns about due process, despite reports of Santos misrepresenting his background.

-In 2023, during a hearing on antisemitism, Elise Stefanik questioned the presidents of Harvard, MIT, and the University of Pennsylvania regarding whether "calling for the genocide of Jewish people" constituted bullying or harassment on their campuses.
-Her questioning contributed to the resignation of UPenn president Liz Magill.
-Stefanik characterized the slogan "From the River to the Sea" and calls for an intifada as genocidal.
+During a 2023 hearing on antisemitism of the House Education and Workforce Committee, Elise Stefanik questioned university presidents regarding whether "calling for the genocide of Jewish people" constituted bullying or harassment on their campuses, leading to criticism and the resignation of UPenn president Liz Magill.
+Following the resignation, Stefanik tweeted "One down.
+Two to go."

 In September 2024, Elise Stefanik criticized the United Nations's "extreme antisemitism and moral depravity" and has called on President Joe Biden to "unequivocally support Israel’s right to defend itself against both brutal terrorists and biased international organizations".